Engage in future-focused study at this leading Institute of Technology.

 Media Production: The institute boasts leading production facilities including 4k cameras, a suite of digital media studios, and a broadcast-quality TV and radio studio.
 Teaching on the media course is done by experienced scriptwriters, producers, directors, animators, editors and camera operators with credits including CNN, Channel 4, and Sky.

 Games Development: IT Carlow was the first Irish third-level institute to offer a B.Sc. in Computer Games Development.
 Alumni of IT Carlow’s industry-renowned course are now working for Aeria Games, Glu Mobile, Havok, Swrve, Demonware, DIGIT Games Studios and Microsoft.

 Sports: Irish soccer star Robbie Keane and Chelsea goalkeeper Carlo Cudicini, who both played for LA Galaxy, completed courses in IT Carlow.
 The Sport & Exercise degree courses are delivered in partnership with the Football Association of Ireland (FAI), the Irish Rugby Football Union (IRFU), and Leinster Rugby Club.

-Student Sandra Nyarko talks about the civil engineering program at IT Carlow
+Student Sandra Nyarko talks about the civil engineering programme at IT Carlow

 What can I study?

-A preview of Carlow IT’s new sports centre, opening in 2020
+A preview of IT Carlow's new sports centre, opening in 2020

 Sport & Campus Life